transformerlab/transformerlab-docs/for-teams/running-a-task/task-submission-existing-scripts.md

+---
-## Using Existing Training Scripts Inside Tasks (Minimal lab SDK Adjustments)
+title: Using Existing Training Scripts Inside Tasks
+sidebar_position: 5
+---

 If your tasks already launch your own training or evaluation scripts (via the `run:` command in `task.yaml`), you do **not** need to rewrite those scripts for Transformer Lab.